How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Fluid and electrolyte balance: Abiraterone may cause fluid to be retained by your body and the level of potassium in the blood to change while taking this medication.
+Fluid and electrolyte balance: Abiraterone may cause your body to retain fluid and the level of potassium in your blood to change while taking this medication.
 If you experience symptoms of fluid and low potassium levels such as muscle weakness, muscle twitches, or a pounding, racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of the electrolytes in your blood while you are taking this medication.

 Heart disease: The effects of abiraterone on people with heart disease have not been studied.
 Abiraterone can cause increased blood pressure and fluid retention, which may affect how well your heart works.
 If you have a history of heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.